TrayTrayV/image-processing/readme.md

 $ python3 -m venv venv
 ```

-install numpy and opencv (if already have, Skip)
+install opencv (if already have, Skip)
 ```
-python3 -m pip install opencv-python python3 -m pip install numpy
+python3 -m pip install opencv-python
 ```

 Go Unto which folder directory you wanted to test,